 Stefan Wolpers shares his weekly Food for Thought Agile content round-up.

 Dave Prior interviews Lyssa Adkins on the role of Agilists as agents of social revolution.
 Just 17 minutes, safe for work.

-VIDEONew project management articles published on the web during the week of April 18 – 24.
+New project management articles published on the web during the week of April 18 – 24.
 And this week’s video: the E-Lesson Guru explains how to create a speedometer chart in Excel.
 Safe for work, just over 8 minutes.

 Colin Ellis describes the characteristics and behaviors of the Conscious Project Leader.